aram0057/GreenMelb-backend/README.md

 ## Project Overview

-GreenMelb.com is a web application designed to help residents of Melbourne effectively manage their waste and promote sustainable practices.
-The frontend is built using React, providing a dynamic and interactive user experience.
+Welcome to the GreenMelb.com backend repository!
+This project is designed to support a web application that aims to improve residential waste management in Melbourne.
+The backend is built using Django and integrates with various APIs to provide a seamless user experience.

 ![image](https://github.com/user-attachments/assets/3365d6d0-5168-453f-bf62-af3ff5a682bd)

 ## Features